JAlcocerT/JAlcocerT/content/blog/ai-cli-tools.md

 BAML helps you be better with LLMs by addressing several common pain points in LLM application development.

-Firstly, it transforms raw LLM prompts into defined "functions" with specific input parameters and expected output types.
+Firstly, it transforms raw LLM prompts into defined "functions" with **specific input parameters and expected output types**.

 This "schema engineering" ensures that your LLM outputs are reliable and consistently formatted, significantly reducing parsing errors and the need for complex error handling.

 Secondly, it drastically **improves iteration speed with built-in IDE tooling and a "playground"** that allows you to visualize and test your prompts rapidly, speeding up development cycles and enabling quicker experimentation with different ideas.

-Finally, BAML promotes maintainability and scalability by abstracting away the complexities of integrating with various LLM providers, offering features like model rotation, retry policies, and fallbacks, all while generating type-safe client code for multiple programming languages.
+Finally, BAML promotes maintainability and scalability by **abstracting away the complexities of integrating with various LLM providers**, offering features like model rotation, retry policies, and fallbacks, all while generating type-safe client code for multiple programming languages.

 {{< /details >}}